-The desire for control drives many entrepreneurs who aspire to achieve a leadership position.
-When you are the head of your own organization, you can make all the decisions, from who is hired and on what salary to what new strategic directions your business is heading.
-Workers tired of the poor performance of their previous companies, or those who work with an inept CEO, could be especially motivated by this factor.
-Once rooted in a business, entrepreneurs have full control over all decisions made within them.
+The desire for control is a major factor that drives many entrepreneurs who aspire to achieve a leadership position.
+When you are the head of your own organization, you have the power to make all the decisions, from who is hired and on what salary to what new strategic directions your business is heading.
+People who have been frustrated with their previous companies or those who have worked with an incompetent CEO could be especially motivated by this factor.
+Once they have established their own business, entrepreneurs have full control over all decisions made within it.

-The other side is, of course, the additional stress and pressure that accompanies that responsibility.
-You'll have the privilege of setting the course of your business, but if that path fails, you'll just have to blame yourself.
-Some entrepreneurs aren't as interested in money or experience as they are about a lasting legacy.
-They may want to become the image of a brand and earn the taste of fame along the way.
+However, there is also the additional stress and pressure that comes with that responsibility.
+You will have the privilege of setting the course of your business, but if that path fails, you will only have yourself to blame.
+Some entrepreneurs are not as interested in money or experience as they are in leaving a lasting legacy.
+They may want to become the face of a brand and gain recognition along the way.